iterative/dvc.org/content/docs/user-guide/how-to/add-output-to-stage.md

 `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), but later notice that output(s) already existing in workspace are missing from `dvc.yaml`.
 Re-executing a stage to specify all the outputs is an expensive step, as it requires time and resources.
-Follow the steps below to add already existing output(s) to a stage without executing it again.
+Follow the steps below to add existing output(s) to a stage without executing it again.

 We start with an example `prepare` stage in `dvc.yaml`, which has a single output.
 To add a missing output `data/validate` to this stage, we can edit